The Kornberg School of Dentistry is excited to offer two programs for foreign trained dentists. Find out more about

 Admission into the program will be based as well on assessment of preclinical skills, communication skills, and an oral examination conducted by the program’s search committee.
 The school places high weight on ethical and professional conduct and evidence for desire to learn and innovate.
 Preferences will be given to applicants with advanced clinical experience and who match the standards for competency expected from students moving into the junior year of the dental school at Temple University.

-The application deadline is January 15th of the prior year.
+The application deadline for the 2020-2021 cycle is July 15, 2020.
 The two year program begins the following June of each year.
 The tuition cost for the International DMD Program is $76,000 per year (subject to change).

 Attrition Based DMD Program

 Please complete the online CAAPID application through the American Dental Education Association (ADEA).
 The application process begins March 1.
 Early application to the program is suggested.

 Passage of National Boards Part I and II is required to be considered for the Attrition Based Program and the Two Year International Program..
 For questions about these exams, please contact National Boards at 312-440-2678.
 Official or notarized copy of NBDE Part I and Part II will be requested by the school if invited to interview.

 The Credential Evaluation Report from the Educational Credential Evaluators, Inc. application eligibility requires a foreign trained dental school degree with a minimum of 120 credit hours and a minimum GPA of 3.0.
 (A dental school course by course analysis must be sent to CAAPID.
 For more information, contact www.ece.org).
 The dental school uses ECE evaluations only.

 English Language Proficiency

 All applicants must be proficient in the English language.
 All applicants must successfully complete the TOEFL IBT with a score of 100 or above for the Attrition Based Program and the Two-Year International DMD Program.
 An official or notarized copy of TOEFL will be requested by the school if invited to interview.
 TOEFL scores must be no more than two years old.

 National Board Dental Examination Requests